mothermetabot/front-end-exercise/README.md

 Please read all the document before start the exercises.

+### Overview ###

+For this exercise, you're going to build a navigation menu application using HTML, CSS and Javascript.

+You may also use any open source libraries as you see fit.
+Use discretion when using external libraries or tools to complete the exercise.
+We are interested in your practical knowledge of HTML, CSS and JavaScript, not your ability to use plugins, frameworks or libraries.

+You will be using Git for source control.

+Following the completion of the application, you'll answer a few questions about the work you just completed.
+Please allow approximately 3 hours for this exercise.
+It should take you about 2 hours to complete the programming exercise and another hour to answer the follow up questions.

+When you are done the exercise, commit all your work in GitHub and push it up to your GitHub fork.
+You'll be required to send an email with the link to your work immediately after completion.

+Do not create a pull request or try to merge into the exercises repository.

 ### Setup ###

 Follow the points listed below to create a minimal development environment and begin with the exercises.